How to Apply

 • Minimum GPA requirements for admission vary by department – from 3.0-3.5 cumulative in math, science and engineering courses.

-• Complete approximately 60 semester hours of work a U of M
+• Complete approximately 60 semester hours of coursework at U-M.

 • 128 credit hours (total) are required for the University of Michigan B.S.E. degree.
 Most dual degree students easily exceed this number in the process of completing the course requirements for their engineering major.